Latent Print CertificationLatent Print Certification Home Page

 - Applicants have 30 days to return the test.
 It is strongly recommended that you return it with a tracking number as this may be requested if your test has not been received by the LPCB secretary by the deadline.

-If you are having technical or login issues with eCert, please direct all enquiries in a timely manner to Mary Ballen at the IAI home office (954-589-0628).
+If you are having technical or login issues with eCert, please direct all enquiries in a timely manner to the IAI home office (954-589-0628).

 Courses Accepted for Credit Towards Certification and Recertification

-- A full list of courses accepted for LPCB credit will be published and available for download on the website shortly.
+A full list of courses accepted for LPCB credit is available on the Latent Print Certification site for download.
 This information will be updated quarterly.

 LPC Board Members